Albert J. Gale, DBA, MHA

 Delta Mu Delta, Lamboa Sigma Chapter, University of Phoenix, 2014

-Gale, A. J. Constructivist Communication Strategies for 21st Century and Graduate Students.
+Gale, A. J. (2018).
+Constructivist Communication Strategies for 21st Century faculties and grade students..

 Armstrong, A. (2017).
 Online learning design and implementation models: A model validation study using expert instructional designers. .
 AECT